cesarParra/expression/README.md

 This action reloads the page.

+### Input Text

+> `Form` compatible

+The `Input Text` component allows you to display a text input.
+It can be used in a community page.

+#### Properties

+- `Label` - The label to display.
+- `Name` - Unique name for the input.
+This will be used as the key in the form data during submission.
+- `Required` - Whether the input is required or not.
+- `Error Message` - The error message to display when the input is required and empty.

 ### Nav Bar

 The `Nav Bar` component allows you to display a navigation bar with links to other pages.
 It can be used